Rate Limiter

 • Introduction

-Performance is lower than apcu and supports both single machine and cluster precise rate limiting.
+Lower performance than apcu, supports both single-server and cluster precise rate limiting